Appendix H: Constants Derived from First Principles

 2. Thermodynamic Prediction: Energy dissipated in foreign key translation ≈ 100 pJ per JOIN — measurable with power meters

-3. Synaptic Prediction: Consciousness threshold at $R_c = 0.997$ — testable with anesthesia studies
+3. Synaptic Prediction: Consciousness threshold at R_c = 0.997 — testable with anesthesia studies

-5. Complexity Prediction: Reconstruction complexity $K(S|P) \approx 65$ bits per JOIN — computable from query trace
+5. Complexity Prediction: Reconstruction complexity K(S|P) ~= 65 bits per JOIN — computable from query trace

 All predictions are empirically falsifiable.